MilchRatchet/Luminary/LumFileDocs.md

 `MATERIAL LIGHTSON [INT32]`<br/>
 Set 1 to enable light sources from geometry, 0 else.

+`MATERIAL OVERRIDE [INT32]`<br/>
+Set 1 to override metallic and roughness for geometry, 0 else.
+This does not apply to textured materials.

 `MATERIAL SMOOTHNE [FP32]`<br/>
 Default smoothness value that is used when no material texture is present.
 Number must be in the range [0,1].